 Uncle Tom: “Ha ha.
 Okay.
 I get it.
-You don’t love school.”
+You don’t love school.
+I didn’t either.”

 End of discussion.
 They then fall into talking about their favorite NFL teams.

-But with homeschool kids, rather than ask: “What’s your favorite subject you are studying?”
-The intrusive relative or friend decides to find out if the kid is actually learning anything.
+But with homeschooled kids, rather than ask: “What are you learning that interests you?”
+The intrusive relative or friend decides to find out if the kid is actually learning anything of traditional school value.

-Weirdly, homeschooled kids are far more likely to answer the “favorite subject” question because they usually have one!!
-They usually actually really do like learning the stuff they like learning!
+Weirdly, homeschooled kids are far more likely to answer the “favorite subject” question because they usually have one!
+They often actually like learning the stuff they explore at home.

 2) Ask the sympathetic relative to lead the way with questions about a child’s favorite stuff—don’t feel the need to pretend your kid likes medieval history if what he really loves is roller coasters.
-Simply let that kid rattle off all he knows about roller coasters.
+Simply give that kid the chance to rattle off all he knows about roller coasters.
 Trust me.
 It’s always impressive.
-Homeschool kids are amazingly detailed when they are passionate.
+Homeschool kids self-express with enthusiastic detail when they are passionate about a topic.

-3) Your kids can volunteer what they are good at and know well.
+3) Encourage your kids to volunteer what they are good at and know well.
 Prime the pump.
 Let them know that Grandpa Eli is skeptical about homeschooling and may randomly test them.
-They can subvert that tendency by offering some well told stories of their learning adventures (the time they created their own sluice for a pretend Gold Rush, the time they built their own light switch, the book of drawings of WWII tanks, their green belt in taekwondo).
+They can subvert that tendency by offering some well-told stories of their learning adventures (the time they created their own sluice for a pretend Gold Rush, the time they built their own light switch, their book of drawings of WWII tanks, their green belt in taekwondo).

 You can’t stop the pop quizzing, but you can be ready for it.
-The best thing to say when the adult is over the top with specific test-type questions is: “We’re on break.
+The best thing to say when the adult over does it with specific test-type questions is: “We’re on break.
 No tests allowed!”